-At a minimum fire doors are controlled by means of a fusible link.
+At a minimum fire, these fire-rated roll-up doors are controlled by means of a fusible link.
 Heat melts the solder holding two halves together allowing the mechanism to release the tension holding the door open.
-Beyond the fusible link we have available a number or electric and electronic release devices.
+Beyond the fusible link, we have available a number or electric and electronic release devices.
 These can be as simple as a magnetic catch triggered by the fire alarm panel.
-The electronic release mechanisms can also be incorporated into the electric motor to signal the door to close on alarm.
+The electronic release mechanisms can also be incorporated into the electric motor to signal the door to close on the alarm.
 The benefit of this type of system is that the door can be closed when there is an alarm in an area of the building remote from the door.
-The fusible link requires that the fire be at the opening.
+The fusible link requires that the fire is at the opening.

 The commercial product specialists of Overhead Door Company of Central Jersey are available to help you purchase the right rolling fire-rated door system for your facility.
 Call our team to schedule a site assessment in New Jersey.